Cristian795-cpu/ProyectoProgramacionWeb/README.md

 # Proyecto-Programaci-n-Web

-## Rama colaborativa en la que se uso  la extension liveshare de visual studio
+## A partir de aqui se empezo a usar gitflow
 ...